- Home

 The cost of attendance changes each year, and it includes tuition, fees, room and board, transportation, and other figures.

-A student's financial aid package is compiled on an individual basis.
+Financial aid offers are compiled on an individual basis.
 Students in the Evening and Weekend MBA program are offered loans up to the cost of tuition, fees and book expenses, minus any scholarship funding they may be receiving, based on their projected enrollment reported on the university aid application.
-If a student's enrollment changes, they should contact the Chicago Office of Financial Aid so their aid offer may be adjusted accordingly.

-Students may request additional funding for living expenses if they are enrolled at least half-time (2.00+ units).
-To do so, they should email the Chicago Office of Financial Aid from their Northwestern email account to request additional funds.
+- Additional funding for living expenses can be requested if you are enrolled at least half-time (1.50+ units).
+To do so, email our office from your Northwestern email account to request additional funds.

 Cost of attendance